-20 years.
-It's only just and fair to include these cohort of Australian SIMGs into the proposed considered in the fast tracked/ expedited pathway to specialist recognition.
+It's only just and fair to include these cohort of Australian SIMGs into the proposed fast tracked or expedited pathway to specialist recognition.

-In conclusion, AHPRA should please consider these cohort of Australian SIMGs who had

-They have served this Nation for many years safely in the health system and should be
+In conclusion, AHPRA should please consider these cohort of Australian SIMGs who had previously and currently worked in the Australian health system in senior medical positions like consultants, senior medical officers, senior medical practitioners, and clinical directors.
+They have served this Nation for many years safely in the health system and should be considered in the fast tracked/ expedited pathway to specialist recognition.